ucsb-cs24/w23/_lab/lab02.md

 Notice there are some data entries that are missing for some rows.
 When parsing the data, if a row is missing data from any column, you should skip including the **entire row** from your data structure.

 Finally, notice that the starter code for that function checks for errors with the file opening process.
+You should remember to close the file after reading all the data.

 ### Step 3b: Plotting

 This step involves getting experience with matplotlib for c++, which is a useful library to produce plots of data.
+A good place to get started is the documentation for the matplotlib library: <https://github.com/lava/matplotlib-cpp>
+Go over the README file in the above link to familiarize yourself with some basic usage.

 Inside ```graphingTool.cpp``` you will find a function with the following declaration:
 ```